Watch the SOA Information Session from Wednesday, Dec. 9, 2020 by clicking this link.

-Students should bring samples of visual art or photographs of costumes, props, and/or scenery you have created, although this is not a required component for acceptance.
+Students should submit samples of visual art or photographs of costumes, props, and/or scenery you have created, although this is not a required component for acceptance.

-Students will be asked to perform a portion of a ballet and modern class, complete a contemporary combination, and perform a group improvisation.
+Students will be taught and asked to perform a portion of a ballet and modern class, a contemporary combination, and a short group improvisation.
 The improvisation portion should be a time where the student gets to show off his or her personal talents or strong suits within any genre of dance.
 Ballet shoes or bare feet are preferred; any other dance shoes could be brought and worn if needed for a specific skill set the student wants to perform during the improvisation.
-Please come in as professional a dance attire as you are able (ex. leotard); fitted athletic clothes are preferred otherwise.
+Please wear as professional a dance attire as you are able (ex. leotard); fitted athletic clothes are preferred otherwise.

-Students will complete a timed-writing assignment at the audition.
-Before your audition, prepare and print a typed writing portfolio containing:
+Students will complete a timed-writing assignment.
+Before your audition, prepare and submit a typed writing portfolio containing:

 - 300 to 500-word autobiography written from a third-person point of view